RajendraChaganti/If-else-and-switch-case-cpp/README.md

   3 → Gilli Danda
   4 → Kabbadi
   5 → Pakdam Pakdai
-- If the entered number is not from 1 to 5, a default game **"Ice Water"** is printed.
+- If the entered number is not in between 1 to 5, a default "Invalid choice.
+Please enter a number between 1 and 5." is printed.
-- This is a practical use of switch-case for menu selection.
+- This is a practical use of switch-case for game selection.

 --------------------------------------------------------------------------------
 Program 5E – Simple Calculator (Using switch-case)